lanl/singularity-eos/doc/sphinx/src/models.rst

     P(\rho, e) = P_H(\rho) + \rho\Gamma(\rho) \left(e - e_H(\rho) \right),

 Here the subscript :math:`H` is a reminder that the reference curve is a Hugoniot.
-Other quantities are defined in the :ref:`nomenclature <Nomenclature>` section.
+Other quantities are defined in the :ref:`nomenclature <Available EOS Information and Nomenclature>` section.

 The above is an incomplete equation of state because it only relates the pressure to the density and energy, the minimum required in a solution to the